-Note that removal of the Interface card will cause a service disruption on all T1 and E1 WAN links of the system.
+Note: Removal of the Interface card will cause a service disruption on all T1 and E1 WAN links of the system.

 If the problem is with only one T1 or E1 WAN link, refer to the WAN Chapter in this manual and troubleshoot that link and its associated WAN card.
-Use the loopbacks provided in the WAN card user interface screens in conjunction with the built-in test patterns you can apply from the integrated access system.
+Use the loopbacks provided in the WAN card user interface screens in conjunction with the built-in test patterns you can apply from the Integrated Access System.
 These test functions allow you to isolate the problem to the local or far (remote) end.
 You can then check the interconnect cabling from the Interface card to that link, and sequentially replace the WAN and/or Interface card, one by one, until the trouble clears.

-Interface Card Specifications 6.6
+6.6 Interface Card Specifications

-Models 8922, 892261, 8923 and 8924 128K NVRAM
+Models 892260, 892261, 892360 and 128K NVRAM